AmazinDooD/AmazinStuff/README.md

 # AmazinStuff
 A simple Balatro mod that adds some of my ideas.
-This mod requries JenLib as well as CG223's RarityLib.
+This mod requries JenLib.

 ## Contents